HOW EDUCA WORKS

 Share by class, group or individual child.
 One click, multiple posts.

 Observations, feedback and conversations about the child — all in one place.
 Link to goals, preloaded in Educa.

 In one click, our learning documentation software saves activity to a child’s file and sends updates to parents by class, group or for a single child.
 You can also use voice dictation on most phones to record on the go.
 Finally, outgoing teacher communications can require approval.

 Updates to parent phones

 CREATING A STRONG TEACHER-PARENT CONNECTION

 Communicating through Educa is like texting.
 It’s instant and more intimate than email.
 Parents are engaged, and can comment or post their own stories to the child’s portfolio.

-Connect to any curriculum or guideline set
+Connect to any learning goal set

 HELP PARENTS UNDERSTAND THE VALUE OF YOUR SERVICE

 It’s not just play!
 Our learning documentation software links to any pre-loaded curriculum – early state guidelines, your own curriculum or an approach, such as Montessori.
 Once loaded, you can customize to your needs.